Dates for the 17th Course will be 30th March - 09 April 2022

 Tel: +44 (0)1752-426493

-The course takes place in the Laboratory of the Marine Biological Association from Wednesday 4 – Saturday 14 April 2018.
-Fee comprises teaching and full board; single room accommodation, cooked breakfast and lunch.
+The course takes place in the Laboratory of the Marine Biological Association from Wednesday 17th - Saturday 27th March 2021.
+Fee comprises teaching and half board; single room accommodation, breakfast and lunch.
 Evening meals can be taken in local restaurants.

 There will be 2–3 lectures each day throughout.
 Lectures will cover topics from basic optics, detectors and light sources through to photochemistry involved in the development of novel fluorescent probes and the application of advanced super-resolution optical microscopy techniques.
 The first 3 days will be spent setting up microscopes for brightfield and epifluorescence microscopy, including polarisation and interference contrast methods.
 The final 6 days will be organised in rotations around the 9 experiments listed below.
 The experiments will be in the large classroom at the MBA and in rooms nearby.
 Use will be made of marine specimens where possible and students may have an opportunity to trawl for benthos and plankton, depending on weather and availability of the MBA research vessel.

-For an idea of the teaching schedule, please see the Preliminary 2018 Timetable.
+For an idea of the teaching schedule, please see the timetable for the last course:

 Experiments with confocal imaging.
 CCD imaging and deconvolution, microinjection, genetically encoded probes.